STAFF

 Caroline's passion is connecting people with the creative, re-creative power of the living God through stories and faithful action, and she believes a life of faith is about becoming part of God’s ongoing work in the world.
 As the Associate Director for Domestic Disaster Response, Caroline helps Disciples in the United States and Canada prepare for and respond to natural disasters.
 She holds a Master of Divinity from Claremont School of Theology and a BA from Texas Christian University.
 Caroline is the author of Wonder Awaits!
 (Chalice Press, 2022), a book of beautifully diverse photos encouraging children to use all their senses and curiosity to soak up the wonders of the world around them.
 A portion of the proceeds benefits Week of Compassion, supporting children around the world.
 She enjoys rock climbing, reading, and exploring the many art galleries and museums in Houston, where she lives with her family. |

-Assoc Director for Immigrant & Refugee Response alan[at]weekofcompassion.org 513-512-5562 |
+Associate Director for Immigrant & Refugee Response grace[at]weekofcompassion.org 317-561-0540 |

 Rev. Courtney Richards

-Communications and Development Manager courtney[at]weekofcompassion.org 317-203-9787 |
+Communications & Development Manager courtney[at]weekofcompassion.org 317-203-9787 |

 Courtney comes to Week of Compassion as a lifelong Disciple.
-Week Of Compassion was one of the earliest ways she knew a ‘church’ bigger than her own, and the ways God calls us to be active hope-bearers in every place and every way the world needs it.
+Week Of Compassion was one of the earliest ways she knew a ‘church’ bigger than her own, and heard the ways God calls us to be active hope-bearers in every place and every way the world needs it.

-A graduate of Angelo State University (BA) and Brite Divinity School at TCU (MDiv), Courtney’s gifts in ministry rest in relationships, hospitality and welcome, and creative expression.
-Her work with Week of Compassion is an extension of her role across 25 years in congregational ministry: "to tell the church its own story" - the good news of Christ alive and at work in the world.
-It is the story of people of faith, working in partnership, bringing their unique gifts, for the restoration, thriving, and flourishing of all of God's beloved.
-Courtney is married to Brad Lyons (president & publisher at Chalice Press/Christian Board of Publication); their family lives in St Louis, a great place to launch an impromptu day-off road trip or the family's many National Parks adventures, and to relax at home with books, movies, college football, and new recipes. |
+A graduate of Angelo State University (BA) and Brite Divinity School at TCU (MDiv), Courtney’s work with Week of Compassion is an extension of her 25 years in congregational ministry: "to tell the church its own story" - the good news of Christ alive and at work in the world.
+It is the story of people of faith, working in partnership, bringing their unique gifts, for the restoration and flourishing of all God's beloved.
+Courtney is married to Brad Lyons (president & publisher at Chalice Press/Christian Board of Publication); their family lives in St Louis, a great place to launch an impromptu road trip, head out for the family's many National Parks adventures, and to relax at home with books, movies, college football, and new recipes. |

 |